KuntrapakamJishnu/fosee-Python_task2/README.md

 # Python Screening Task 2 – Debugging Prompt

-## 📌 Task Objective
+## Task Objective
 This repository contains my submission for **Python Screening Task 2**.
-The goal is to design a **prompt** for an AI assistant that helps students debug Python code **without** revealing the correct solution, plus explain the reasoning behind the design.
+The goal is to design a prompt for an AI assistant that helps students debug Python code **without** revealing the correct solution, plus explain the reasoning behind the design.

----

-## 📌 Prompt for AI Debugging Assistant
+##  Prompt for AI Debugging Assistant

 > **Prompt:**
 > You are a helpful Python debugging assistant.
 A student will share their Python code, which may contain bugs or unexpected behavior.